What is the name of the city or town that you are reporting on?

 I would tell them to either buy a bike or rely on public transportation.
 Parking and car ownership in and around the city can be expensive and frustrating.
 I would also say expect to spend more on housing here as it is a city in demand.

-More Expat Advice about Living in UK
+An Expat Discusses Living in Leeds, UK